How Women's World Cup quarter-finalists shape up

 Last updated on .From the section Women's World Cup

-Tension, great goals and penalty shootout wins, the first stage of the Fifa Women's World Cup knock-outs delivered and there's no doubt more drama to come as we head into the quarter-finals.
+With tension, great goals and penalty shootout wins, the first stage of the Fifa Women's World Cup knock-outs delivered and there's no doubt more drama to come as we head into the quarter-finals.

 European champions England overcame Nigeria on penalties to progress and they face Colombia in the last eight on Saturday, 12 August.